 Potential Concerns and Precautions

-- Processing Quality: Poorly processed cassava starch may contain cyanogenic compounds from the raw root, so proper refinement is crucial.
+- Processing Quality: Poorly processed native cassava starch may contain cyanogenic compounds from the raw root, so proper refinement is crucial.

 - High Carbohydrate Content: While it provides energy, excessive consumption may not be suitable for low-carb diets.